BrainCircuitsBehaviorLab/village/docs/source/resources/hardware.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 4
 **Frame Installation**: Place the assembled base onto the aluminum frame structure.
+You can now slide the camera mount along the profile to align it roughly above the corridor pieces, so the camera records the corridor from directly overhead.
+Once in position, secure the camera mount with an M4 screw.
 :::
 :::{grid-item}
 :columns: 8